 In the UAE, the government aims to significantly increase the number of UAE nationals who work in the private sector.
-And to accomplish that goal, the Cabinet launched several laws, including Emiratisation rules in the UAE Labour Law in 2024.
+And to accomplish that goal, the Cabinet launched several laws, including the rules of Emiratisation in UAE Labour Law in 2024.
 UAE companies must comply with these new regulations as per the Labour Law to benefit UAE nationals and avoid penalties.

 In this article, you will learn everything you must know about this section of the UAE Labour Law in 2024.
 And if you own a company in the UAE, being aware of these new rules will help you avoid fines.
 For example, you must be aware of the most recent changes to the law and the requirements employers must meet.
 Let’s observe: